WebauthnWorks/CTAP2.1-Migration-Guide/Extensions/CredProtect.md

 2.
-(a) If extension is not present in authenticatorMakeCredential request, platform may enforce default.
+= If extension is not present in authenticatorMakeCredential request, platform may enforce default.

-(b)
-(i) Platform checks policy is a string value as specified in 'credProtectPolices' in (1).
+- Platform checks policy is a string value as specified in 'credProtectPolices' in (1).
-(ii) Platform SHOULD NOT alter policy (unless enterprise policy required, or due to other security requirements) nor create credential in a way that does not implement requested policy.
+- Platform SHOULD NOT alter policy (unless enterprise policy required, or due to other security requirements) nor create credential in a way that does not implement requested policy.

 For non-discoverable credentials, userVerificationOptional and userVerificationOptionalWithCredentialIDList both have the same authenticator behaviour, as relying party must supply an allowList with credentialIDs.